ayanahm/simple-csv-transformer/README.md

 Also imagining, there can be a case, where a non technician could create such mappers over a helpful GUI.
 In such case, XML is also friendly to construct automatically.

+### IO vs NIO<a name="io-vs-nio"></a>
+I could not happen to find any CSV library which is providing an API for java.nio types.
+Moreover, buffered streams should perform just fine for most of the time.
+In case of very big files, the `nio` solutions can be investigated.
+That would also mean to implement a CSV library using them.
+See also an experimental idea using [FileChannel](#optimizations).

 ### How to build?<a name="how-to-build"></a>
 At least JDK-8 needs to be present in the machine to build the code.